Gerald P. Mallon: Children’s books

 In 2021, Mallon entered into a new writing venture, authoring a new series of bilingual children's books, The Adventures of Bruno and Frida: The French Bulldogs.
 In the first book of the series, Bruno and Frida Go to Mardi Gras, brother and sister French Bulldogs, Bruno and Frida, go on an adventure in the French Quarter in New Orleans.
 The second book of the series is titled Bruno and Frida Visit New York City and was released in the fall of 2021.
 The third book in this series is titled Bruno and Frida Go to Paris was released in late 2022 and was bilingual in English and French.
-The fourth book in the series Bruno and Frida Go to Mexico City will be released in English and Spanish in 2023.
+The fourth book in the series Bruno and Frida Go to Mexico City was released in English and Spanish in 2024.
+Bruno and Frida Go to Egypt is due to be released in September, 2026.